davidlstanton/weatherApp/README.md

 Showing, admitedly hardcoded, weather for greater london.
 Error are still being propagated as far as the view.
 Errors should be taken down a layer turned into ErrorViewModel objects and those should be propagated up to the screen.
 Thinking back (to a couple of hours ago) that was what my somewhat misguided ViewError should have been.

+### Cache + Core data

+This is new Core data and in swift.
+Quick learning curve just realised I've never used core data with persistentContainer's or in Swift.